Skip to Content

 Our approach is multi-disciplinary with a focus on psychology and psychological aspects of disasters and emergency response and recovery.

 Our goal is to develop good response and recovery plans and community preparedness, in the face of hazard events.

 The Centre coordinates the emergency management teaching programme that is entering its 27th year, producing over 100 graduates.

 Learn more from our study emergency management pages.

-JCDR launched the disaster hub in 2015 as a facility where staff with an interest in emergency management can congregate.
-This includes all public and private organisations, universities, and training entities.
+We launched the disaster hub in 2015 as a facility where staff and anyone with an interest in emergency management can congregate.

-The hub is housed in low-rise, earthquake resistant buildings on the Wellington campus covering about 500sqm.
-Hub partners include WREMO, New Zealand Red Cross, Earthquake Commission, and the International Centre of Excellence in Community Resilience.
+The hub is housed in low-rise, earthquake resistant buildings on the Wellington campus.

 Page authorised by Web Content Manager